Do people really still get these diseases that vaccines are used to prevent?

 What should I do if my doctor's office says they do not have a vaccine my child needs?

-If a VFC provider tells you that their office never gives a routine recommended vaccine, notify the VFC Program at 215-685-6872.
-Also, a doctor's office should never give you a prescription to pick up a vaccine at a drug store!
+If a VFC provider tells you that their office never gives a routine recommended vaccine, notify the VFC Program at 215-685-6498.
+Also, a doctor's office should never give you a prescription to pick up a vaccine at a drug store.
 This is because vaccines must be stored properly under the right temperatures in order for them to work properly.
-Call 215-685-6650 if this happens to you.
+Call 215-685-6498 if this happens to you.

 Where can I find my child's immunization records?

-The KIDS Immunization Registry can give you an official immunization record when your child enters daycare, camp, or school.
+The KIDS Plus Immunization Information System (IIS) can give you an official immunization record when your child enters daycare, camp, or school.
 You can also get an immunization record for your child if you are moving away from Philadelphia and need to show proof of immunizations.
 These records are always free of charge.
 Call 215-685-6784 to ask for records.

 Please note that we may not have all of your child's records if your child has not always lived in Philadelphia.
 If you live in Pennsylvania but outside of Philadelphia, or if you live in Philadelphia but your child sees a doctor outside the city, the Pennsylvania registry may have your child's immunization records.
-Contact your child's immunization provider.
+You may also contact your child's immunization provider to a get a copy of your child’s vaccination records.

-The KIDS Plus Immunization Information System (IIS) is the Philadelphia Department of Public Health's database of immunizations given to Philadelphia residents.
+KIDS Plus Immunization Information System (IIS) is the Philadelphia Department of Public Health's database of immunizations given to Philadelphia residents throughout their lives.
+KIDS collects vaccine administration information for children and adults.
 This database makes it easier for doctors to know which vaccines a patient needs, even if that patient changes health care providers.
-This system ensures that children and adults stay up-to-date for immunizations.
+This system ensures that children and adults stay up-to-date with their immunizations.

 The Philadelphia Board of Health regulations require doctors in the city to report immunizations to KIDS Plus IIS.
 All records are kept safe and private.
 Only authorized health professionals can view them.